Emotional Development Pregnancy - 6 Months

 Your labour may be short or long, difficult or easy.
 It may not be as you expected and this is okay, at the end of it you get to say "hello" to your baby!

-Giving birth can be a life changing event for parents, especially if this is your first baby.
+Giving birth can be a life changing event for parents, especially if this is a first baby.
 You may feel a roller coaster of emotions.
 Don't be surprised if you feel overwhelmed by the experience.

 Don't forget that in order to meet your baby's needs as they grow and develop you need time to think about yourself.
 Take time to talk about your birth experience and how you are feeling.
-This could be with your partner, friends, family or other health professionals.
+This could be with your partner, friends, family or health professionals.

 If you have a day that is not going as you expected, try skin to skin contact with your baby.
 This stimulates the feel good hormones (Oxytocin) and may help your baby settle.